NWR is an organisation for all women

 The NWR Magazine is published twice a year and available in print, online and audio editions.
 It features news, articles and fiction contributions from members, staff and guest writers.

 NWR members also receive a monthly newsletter and weekly news and events update.

 Telephone Treasure Trail

 Our very popular annual telephone quiz has been running since 1995.

 The quiz runs over four nights in November, led by one NWR group who set the questions and organise the all-important clue holders standing by their phones to accept answers and provide the next question in the sequence.
-It’s fun, it’s hectic and 286 teams took part in this year’s quiz.
+It’s fun, it’s hectic and 286 teams took part in last year’s quiz.

 Why I joined NWR